 So then, how can we make surveys less like “work” and more of a native experience, so that your users don’t even realize they’re providing feedback?
 And perhaps more importantly, how do we ensure that we’re collecting the right feedback at the right time, and be able to quickly apply those learnings to our product before your customer drops-off, churns, or never even finds their way into your product in the first place.

-That’s where contextual micro-surveys come into the picture.
-But before I explain what a micro-survey is, let me start by telling you what it isn’t.
-It’s not “work.”
-Or a lengthy series of questions that have no end in sight.
-It doesn’t and shouldn’t feel like you’re taking a standardized test, where you’re stressing as you stare at the questions and flip (or click) through each page wondering how you’re going to get through it all.
+That’s where contextual in-product surveys come into the picture.
+But before I explain what an in-product survey is, let me start by telling you what it isn’t.
+It doesn’t and shouldn’t feel like you’re taking a standardized test, where you’re stressing to recall what you read the night before as you stare at the endless questions.

-The fact that product teams still send 30-40 question surveys, at inopportune times (ie. weeks after the user has taken action in the product) is bewildering.
+The fact that product teams still send surveys at inopportune times (ie. weeks after the user has taken action in the product) is bewildering.
 Not only will their response rate be low, but their results will be unable to capture what the user was actually feeling at that precise moment in time while they were in the product.

-That’s why contextual micro-surveys have become the ultimate tool to generate fast and accurate insights needed to build better product experiences.
+That’s why contextual in-product surveys have become the ultimate tool to generate fast and accurate insights needed to build better product experiences.

-So then, what exactly is a micro-survey and why are they important?
+So then, what exactly is an in-product survey and why are they important?

-Microsurveys are short, targeted, and timely questions that take anywhere from 15 seconds to 2 minutes to complete.
+In-product surveys are targeted and timely questions that surface during a user's experience in your product.
 Because they are targeted, you only need to ask a few well-placed questions to get the insights you need.
-And because they’re brief, respondents are more likely to participate and can easily take them on the go — important in an age where we spend more time on our phones than our computers.
+And because they appear during the product experience and not afterwards, respondents are more likely to participate and can easily take them on the go — important in an age where we spend more time on our phones than our computers.
 And you don’t have to wait weeks for results, you can get them in real-time, allowing you to quickly take action from the insights you derive.

-In fact, micro-surveys are best used when they become an iterative part of the product development process.
-Since they’re easy to launch, and you’re able to quickly get feedback, you can increase the speed at which you’re improving the user experience.
+In fact, in-product surveys are best used when they become an iterative part of the product development process.
+Since they’re easy to launch with Sprig, and you’re able to quickly get feedback, you can increase the speed at which you’re improving the user experience.
 This can be a huge competitive advantage in the race to iterate and optimize faster than your peers.

-Here are some more reasons why contextual micro-surveys should be the only types of surveys your team is running.
+Here are some more reasons why contextual in-product surveys should be the only types of surveys your team is running.

 You can target the right users, at the right time

-We covered the “micro” part, now it’s time to turn our attention to the “contextual” aspect of micro-surveys.
-Micro-surveys are more effective than traditional surveys because you can target them at precise moments during the customer journey.
+Let's turn our attention to the “contextual” aspect of in-product surveys.
+In-product surveys are more effective than traditional surveys because you can target them at precise moments during the customer journey.

-Research platforms like UserLeap allow you to surface micro-surveys in your product at any time — before signup when visitors are browsing your website, during active use of the product, such as when they engaged with a particular feature or click a certain button, and even when your customers have churned.
+Research platforms like Sprig allow you to surface in-product surveys in your product at any time — before signup when visitors are browsing your website, during active use of the product, such as when they engaged with a particular feature or click a certain button, and even when your customers have churned.